c0gent/shoutit/README.md

 [OneSignal](https://about.onesignal.com/) push notification delivery network.

+### Installation and Usage

+Clone this repo, open the `shoutit/client-android/OneSignalShoutIt/` folder in Android Studio, then press the Run App button.

 ### What does it do?

 The ShoutIt client allows the user to send text broadcasts to all users with